 And four westerners discussing western media bias?
 That's just too funny.
 Wouldn't it be better to have some Chinese perspectives?

-June 4, 2010
+said on June 4, 2010

 @Mattjustinkelly - We're planning an environment podcast that will feature Jonathan Watts and Alex Wang.
 Jon is the Asia environment reporter for The Guardian, and Alex heads the Natural Resources Defense Council in China.
 Great suggestion.
 Thanks especially for the specific questions you suggest.